*2. Major, Online, Drug Information Resources

 Objective 1 a.
 Understand the concepts “adverse effects,” “drug interactions,” and “IV compatibility/incompatibility”

-You will be using the major drug information resources to look up drugs’ adverse effects, interactions, and known IV compatibility or incompatibility so it’s important that you understand these concepts.
+You will be using the major drug information resources to look up drugs’ adverse effects, interactions, and known IV compatibilities or incompatibilities so it’s important that you understand these concepts.

 Adverse effects (also called adverse reactions or side effects)

 ⭐An adverse reaction takes place after the drug’s administration to a patient.
 It is defined as any undesired drug effect.
-Adverse reactions are also called adverse effects or side effects.
 Adverse effects range from mild reactions like

 drowsiness